Seppli11/ZHAW-Summary/summaries/24FS/CCP2/12_factors.md

 # CNA Principles (12 Factor)

-The following principles where developed by Heroku in 2011.
+The following principles were developed by Heroku in 2011.
 See https://12factor.net/

 ## 1. Codebase